 He has a Ph.D. in Civil and Environmental Engineering from the University of California, Davis, Master of Water Resources from the Lund University and B.Sc. in Civil Engineering from the University of Tabriz, and has done his post-doctoral research in Environmental Economics and Policy at the Water Science and Policy Center at the University of California, Riverside.
-He is currently serving as the Associate Editor of the Journal of Water Resources Planning and Management and Sustainable Cities and Society, and is affiliated with the Cornell Program in Infrastructure Policy (CPIP).
+He is currently serving as the Associate Editor of the Journal of Water Resources Planning and Management and was an associate editor of Sustainable Cities and Society between 2015 and 2017.

 Madani K, 2014, Water management in Iran: what is causing the looming crisis?, Journal of Environmental Studies and Sciences, Vol:4, ISSN:2190-6483, Pages:315-328